Royal Caribbean fleet

 - Since August 2017, the deposit required for onboard booking is the same as the deposit required with shore bookings (ranging between USD 100-450 per stateroom, depending on itinerary length).

-- Grand Suite and above stateroom bookings require full deposit.
+- Grand Suite and above stateroom bookings require a full deposit.

 - Group bookings are also not eligible for the USD 100 pp deposit.

-- In case that the non-refundable fare bookings are cancelled, "Future Cruise Credit" will not be issued.
+- In case that non-refundable fare bookings are canceled, "Future Cruise Credit" will not be issued.

 Currently, the only benefit from onboard cruise booking is the future onboard credit (abbrev OBC), which is based on cabin type: